Flexible Scheduling — Ongoing Registration

 If you’re curious about trying T’ai Chi, let me know , and please come in for a free sample class.

 The vibrant neighborhood of Tenleytown, DC is home to the highest point in the city, a Civil War fort, some of the District’s oldest streets and homes, the northernmost hiking trail entrance to Glover Archibald Park, Wilson High School and pool, American University’s Tenley campus, the Tenley-Friendship neighborhood library, and more.
 Come for a visit!

 Our classroom is at The Center:

 at 4321 Wisconsin Avenue Northwest, Washington, DC 20016

-• Free DC Public Library classes —resume in the autumn — see schedule on the DC Public Library classes page
+• Free DC Public Library classes — see schedule on the DC Public Library classes page

 Tenleytown T’ai Chi is convenient to Chevy Chase, Friendship Heights, Van Ness, Palisades and Spring Valley, and we are right up Wisconsin Ave from Cathedral Heights, Glover Park, Burleith and Georgetown.
 On the WMATA Metro Red line, we are only a few stops from Cleveland Park, Woodley Park, DuPont Circle, Farragut North, Metro Center, Chinatown / Gallery Place, Judiciary Square, Union Station and the NoMa - Gallaudet, Brookland / Catholic University Fort Totten, and Takoma Park stops.
 If you are coming in from the orange or blue lines, such as from Rosslyn or George Washington University / GWU / Foggy Bottom, WMATA allows above ground transfers between Farragut West and Farragut North Metro stops.